SherryKennedy/sql_challenge/README.md

 * Created and uploaded a repository with the above files to GitHub a

-* Ensured your repository has regular commits and a thorough README.md file
+* Ensured repository had regular commits and a thorough README.md file

 - - -